-Identify and train intake officers to serve a diverse community of varying race/ethnicity/gender identities.
-The Intake Officers would take initial incident reports, arrange supportive measures, and assist with the formal report process.
-Extensive training on a trauma-informed approach.
+Identify and train intake officers to serve a diverse community of varying racial, ethnic, and gender identities on a trauma-informed approach.
+Intake Officers take initial incident reports, arrange supportive measures, and assist with the formal reporting process.

 Provide a process for continuous feedback and improvements as appropriate.

-Establish the charter and 1-2-year goals.
-The board would assist with prevention education, bystander intervention training, and suggestions and partnerships for improvements for programming.
+Establish the charter and first- and second-year goals.
+The board’s responsibilities include assisting with prevention education, bystander intervention training, and suggestions and partnerships for improvements for programming.

 Reconvene the coordinated community response team (CCRT)

-to work on community messages, website presence, FAQs, videos, a guided process for reporting.
-Sexual Violence Response Coordinator to chair the committee.
+Loyola’s CCRT will collaborate on community messages, website presence, FAQs, videos, a guided process for reporting; a Sexual Violence Response Coordinator will chair the committee.

-Rewrite the women’s center mission statement to be more welcoming to all gender identities.
+Reenvision the Women's Center mission statement to be more inclusive and welcoming to all gender identities

 Review and revise the bystander intervention training, “Step Up!”